 We’ll finish this up with some tips you should remember as you’re creating bundles for your holiday shoppers:

 - Keep an eye on the size and price of your bundles, especially if you intend for them to be gifts.
 Bundling a tablet with a case and charger is great, but if the price point creeps too high, it might become uncomfortable for gift-givers.

 - The cost savings don’t have to be huge, but they should be noticeable.
 If you want to avoid big discounts, consider adding a really cool free product with nice margins (like the free shot glass bundle in the example we showed earlier).

 - Be mindful of options when creating clothing or similar bundles — make sure customers can select their size, color, etc. for each product in the bundle.
 Test, test, test.

 - Finally, take a close look at your stock before creating your bundles.
 You don’t want to bundle items with drastically different inventory levels — if one runs out, the entire bundle will be spoiled 🙁

-As our holiday posts have shown you, there’s lots you can do to make your store more attractive to holiday shoppers.
+As our holiday posts have shown you, there are many ways to make your store more attractive to holiday shoppers.
 But when it comes to proactively increasing your sales, never discount the power of a good bundle.